Soumyajit2819/Fresh-or-Stale-Detector/README.md

-# fruit_detector
+#Fresh-or-Stale-Detector
-Fruit &amp; Vegetable Detection using YOLOv8 — A deep learning project that identifies and classifies fruits and vegetables in real-time using a custom-trained YOLOv8 model.
-Trained in Google Colab and tested locally with Python.
+FreshCheck-YOLO — A custom-trained YOLOv8 model that detects and classifies fruits and vegetables (apple, banana, orange, bitter gourd, capsicum, tomato) as fresh or stale.
+Trained using Google Colab and tested locally in Python.